codewithayuu/wastewizard/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 📱 Download

-The latest APK is available in the device Downloads folder as `WasteWizard.apk` (39.2 MB).

 ### Installation Instructions
 1. Enable "Install from unknown sources" in device settings